cs3110/textbook/src/chapters/ds/promises.md

   let state p = p.state
 ```

 Now we get to the trickier parts of the implementation.
-To resolve or reject a
+To fulfill or reject a
 promise, the first thing we need to do is to call `write_once` on it, as we did
 before.
 Now we also need to process the handlers.
 Before doing so, we mutate the
 handlers list to be empty to ensure that the RI holds.